ML-KFHE: Multi-label ensemble classification algorithm exploiting sensor fusion properties of the Kalman filter: Conclusions and Future Work

 \section{Conclusions and Future Work}

+In multi-label literature there are several ensemble methods which are mostly based on bagging or majority voting methods \citep{MOYANO201833}, which perform well.
+As in multi-class classification, boosting methods generally performs much better than a single classifier model.
+But boosting or boosting-like methods are rarely explored in the multi-label literature.

-This work introduces a multi-label classification method, ML-KFHE, that extends the Kalman Filter-based Heuristic Ensemble (KFHE).
-KFHE views the ensemble classifier model to be trained as a state to be estimated and does so using a Kalman filter that combines multiple noisy measurements, where each measurement is a trained classifier and the noise is its related classification error.
+This work introduces a multi-label classification method, ML-KFHE, that exploits the sensor fusion properties of the Kalman filter, used in the Kalman Filter-based Heuristic Ensemble (KFHE).
+Given the nature of the algorithm, effectively, this falls in the middle of boosting and bagging.
+ML-KFHE views the ensemble classifier model to be trained as a state to be estimated and does so using a Kalman filter that combines multiple noisy measurements, where each measurement is a trained classifier and the noise is its related classification error.

-In ML-KFHE, the KFHE framework is used to aggregate multiple and diversely trained HOMER or CC models.
-The method combines multiple HOMER or CC models trained on weighted samples of a training dataset and using different hyperparameter settings.
+In ML-KFHE, the sensor fusion properties of the Kalman filter is used to aggregate multiple and diversely trained HOMER or CC models.
+The method ensembles multiple HOMER or CC models trained on weighted samples of a training dataset and using different hyperparameter settings.
 The KFHE framework combines these models based on the classification error of the HOMER or CC models.
-The summary of the findings are as follows
+Summary of the findings are as follows

 \begin{itemize} \item ML-KFHE was able to perform consistently better than its component classifiers. \item The aggregation method of ML-KFHE using the Kalman filter is more effective than existing and common methods of bagging-like combination as in ECC or E-HOMER, therefore showing the effectiveness of the KFHE framework. \item The ML-KFHE-HOMER variant performed better than ECC, RAkEL and the other multi-label ensemble methods evaluated. \end{itemize}